Ruff Endz

 Ruff Endz is an American R&B duo, consisting of members David "Davinch" Chance and Dante "Chi" Jordan from Baltimore, Maryland.
-They are best known for their hit singles "No More" and "Someone to Love You" Originally part of a quartet, the two left the group in 1994 to form the duo.
+They are best known for their singles "No More" and "Someone to Love You" Originally part of a quartet, the two left the group in 1994 to form the duo.

 Biography

 After signing with Epic Records in 1999, the duo began work on their debut album.
 They appeared on Cam'Ron's single "Freak" that same year.
 In June 2000, they premiered their debut single "No More" which became a hit on the R&B and Pop charts, peaking at #5 on the Billboard Hot 100 and #1 on the R&B charts.
 Their debut album Love Crimes was released on August 22, 2000, peaking at #52 on the Billboard 200 and #19 on the R&B albums chart.
 A follow-up single "Where Does Love Go from Here" was released, yet did not chart.
 Shortly after, they toured and began work on their sophomore album.

 In 2001, they released the first single from their second album "Cash, Money, Cars, Clothes" featuring Memphis Bleek.
 The single had moderate success on the R&B charts, peaking at #69 on Billboard's R&B. However, it wasn't until they released the next single, the title track "Someone To Love You" the following year, that they garnered another crossover hit, with the song hitting #49 on the Billboard Hot 100 and #12 on R&B. Their album Someone To Love You was released on May 14, 2002.
 It opened at #27 on the Billboard 200 and #8 on the R&B Albums chart.

 Following some label issues, the group decided to take a break in 2003.
 A compilation album Greatest Hits was released that year, serving as their final contract release with Epic Records.
 Additionally, they were featured on the Ghostface Killah track "Love Session."